facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 All the operators can be composed tighter to compose more complex expressions.
 This composition is possible because all the operators have the left associativity property.
 Otherwise, we should use the parentheses.

-## Ternary operator (Elvis operator)
+## Ternary operator
 Symbol: `? :`

-In some programming languages the **Elvis operator** is declared like ?: or ||.
-It is a conditional operator with three operands, the first operand is a predicate, the other two operands are expressions.
+Ternary operator has three operands, the first operand is a predicate, the other two operands are expressions.
 If the predicate return true the operator performs the first expression.
 Otherwise it performs the second expression.
 ```JavaScript
 condition ? firstExpression : secondExpression